Purchasing guide

 Hunt around your local electronics shop or website for robotics kits.
 You can find simple ones available online for less than $10.00.

 Become a little inventor with these easy-to-use electronic kits with bits that snap together.
+Learn about the functions of each LittleBits component.
+Browse (opens external website in a new window) lessons to guide you in the classroom.

 Create, craft and code with stickers that create working circuits using copper tape.